Patient Information Privacy

 - Health Records and Information Privacy Code of Practice 2005

-- Privacy and Personal Information Protection Regulation 2005
+- Privacy and Personal information Protection Act 1998

 - Privacy Code of Practice (General) 2003

-If you are dissatisfied with the outcome of the internal review, you may lodge an appeal with the Administrative Decisions Tribunal, who will further investigate your complaint.
+If you are dissatisfied with the outcome of the internal review, you may lodge an appeal with the NSW Civil and Administrative Tribunal (NCAT) who will further investigate your complaint.

-If you have a privacy enquiry or complaint regarding the management of your personal information or personal health information by Sydney LHD staff, please contact:
+If you have a general privacy enquiry or complaint about the management of your personal health information by any hospital or health services within the Sydney Local Health District, please contact: